bonanomi/FiducialXSFWK/README.md

 ```

 ## Workflow
-A schematic representation of the framework's worflow is given in the two following sketches:
+A schematic representation of the framework's workflow is given in the two following sketches:

 ![Preparation of the reduced trees and datacards](fig/FiducialXS_Workflow.001.png)
 ![Setting up the datacards and running the fits](fig/FiducialXS_Workflow.002.png)